Kamakshi Bhaskarla

-Sai Kamakshi Bhaskarla (born 18 June 1995) is an Indian actress and model who works in Telugu films.
+Kamakshi Bhaskarla (born 18 June 1995) is an Indian actress and model who works in Telugu films.
 She won the title of Femina Miss India Telangana 2018.
 Kamakshi made her film debut in 2021 with Priyuraalu and got recognition through Maa Oori Polimera.

 Early life

 Kamakshi was born on 18 June 1995 in Eluru, Andhra Pradesh, India.
 She completed her MBBS in China, and worked at Apollo Hospitals.
 Later, she trained in acting at Samahaara, a theatre group in Hyderabad.

 Career

 Bhaskarla began her career as a model, winning the title of Femina Miss India Telangana 2018.
-She also participated in the 2018 Miss India competition and reached the finals.
+She then participated in the 2018 Miss India competition and reached the finals.

-In 2021, Kamakshi made her debut with the film Priyuraalu, directed by G. V. Rama Raju.
-She gained recognition through Maa Oori Polimera and its sequel Maa Oori Polimera 2, which earned her the Best Actress Jury Award at the Dadasaheb Phalke Film Festival 2024.
+In 2021, Kamakshi made her acting debut with the film Priyuraalu, directed by G. V. Rama Raju.
+She gained recognition through Maa Oori Polimera and its sequel Maa Oori Polimera 2.

-Her upcoming films include 12A Railway Colony alongside Allari Naresh, Show Time with Naveen Chandra, and Maa Oori Polimera 3, which is currently filming.
+She then appeared in 12A Railway Colony alongside Allari Naresh, Show Time with Naveen Chandra, and Dacoit: A Love Story with Adivi Sesh.
+Her upcoming films include Maa Oori Polimera 3, which is currently filming.